 The best Wi-Fi hardware doesn’t necessarily mean having fast Internet.
 If the router is covered or hidden in a small corner, even the best connection won’t help.

-But when a router is kept in plain sight or has external Wi-Fi card, then you can boost the speed with an Ethernet cable and a wireless adapter.
+But when a router is kept in plain sight or has an external Wi-Fi card, then you can boost the speed with an Ethernet cable and a wireless adapter.
 A solution that has already worked all the three times we went on Workation.

 It may sound funny but having no coffee maker at hand in an apartment complicates things.
 I especially recommend coffee makers that are suitable for all types of cooktops (gas, ceramic, induction).

 This portable monitor is one of our latest purchases.
-It does not take too much space, but it significantly increases comfort and efficiency at work.
+It does not take up too much space, but it significantly increases comfort and efficiency at work.